winder/hackathon/README.md

 * Connect to Node
 * Your First Transaction

 It is recommended to first run your own node, which will install all development tools including goal, kmd, and algokey.
 However, it will take several hours to sync.
 While your node syncs, you may want to use the Docker Sandbox or a Third-party service as documented.
-Not listed on the setup page is another option which uses a hackathon workshop instance, and is documented below.
+Not listed on the setup page is another option which uses a hackathon workshop instance and this is documented below.

 ![Dev  portal](/imgs/Hackathon-00.png)